 This information is only used by WordPress to notify followers of new blog posts, or to allow comments.

 Cookies are small pieces of data, stored in text files on your computer or other device when websites are loaded in a browser.
 They are used, for example, to enhance your user experience, to allow for social media sharing and to allow analytics to help me to see how well my website is performing.
-I use the WordPress.com analytics service to collect standard internet log information and details of website visitor behaviour patterns.
+I use the WordPress.com analytics service and Google Analytics to collect standard internet log information and details of website visitor behaviour patterns.

 For more information on cookies, visit aboutcookies.org